chamik/gympl-skripta/anj.typ

 == London

 *History*:
-1. *Roman Londinium (43–410 AD)*: The Romans founded Londinium around 43~AD, establishing it as a major port and trading center on the River Thames.
-It served as a hub for commerce and administration in Roman Britain (Themes was shallow there and it was close to sea).

-2. *Anglo-Saxon and Viking Period (410–1066)*: Following the Roman withdrawal, Anglo-Saxons settled in the area.
-Viking invasions occurred in the 9th and 10th centuries.
-The city of London gradually developed as a prominent urban center.

-3. *Medieval and Tudor London (1066–1603)*: The Norman Conquest in 1066 brought about significant changes.
-London's population grew, and it became a commercial and political hub.
-The Tower of London was constructed during this period.
-The Tudor era saw the establishment of St. Paul's Cathedral and the expansion of trade.

-4. *Great Fire of London (1666)*: A catastrophic fire in 1666 destroyed much of the city, leading to the reconstruction of London with brick and stone buildings. #underline[Christopher Wren] played a crucial role in rebuilding the city, including the iconic St. Paul's Cathedral.
-It had to be rebuilt very fast, so they used the same layout.

-5. *18th and 19th Centuries*: Industrial Revolution, railways, economic prosperity...

-6. *World Wars (20th Century)*: London endured significant damage during World War I and even more so during the Blitz in World War II.
-The resilience of Londoners and post-war reconstruction efforts helped the city recover.

-7. *Post-War Period to Present*: The latter half of the 20th century and beyond saw London evolve into a global financial and cultural powerhouse.
-Hosting of the Summer Olympics in 2012.
-London has embraced cultural diversity, making it one of the world's most cosmopolitan cities.
+1. Roman London (Londinium): Founded around AD 43, became a significant Roman city.
+2. Medieval London: Grew as a trade and political center, witnessed events like the Norman Conquest (1066) and the construction of the Tower of London.
+3. Tudor and Stuart Periods: Expansion under the Tudors; suffered the Great Plague (1665) and the Great Fire of London (1666).
+4. 18th and 19th Centuries: Industrial Revolution; became the world's largest city; developments in infrastructure, such as railways and the London Underground (1863).
+5. 20th Century: Faced bombings during World War II; post-war rebuilding and modernization; cultural and economic boom in the 1960s (Swinging London).
+6. 21st Century: Continued growth and diversity; hosted the 2012 Olympics; ongoing development and global influence.

 *City*:
 The Waterloo bridge divides the main two parts of London. _The City_ and _Westminster_

 - _The City_
   - mix of the oldest and most modern buildings
-    - sky scrapers, big business,the Shard
+    - sky scrapers, big business, the Shard
   - William the Conqueror (gothic)
     - the Tower
     - the Monument (of the great fire)